anhphi257/annotation_tools/README.md

 It might be the case that the images you want to edit are on your local machine and not accessible via a url.
 In this case, you can use python's SimpleHTTPServer to start a local webserver to serve the images directly from your machine.
 If the images are located in `/home/gvanhorn/images` then you can:
 ```
-cd /home/gvanhorn
+cd dataset
 python -m SimpleHTTPServer 8007
 ```
-This starts a webserver on port 8007 that can serve files from the `/home/gvanhorn` directory.
-You can now access images via the browser by going to `localhost:8007/images/397133.jpg`, where `397133.jpg` is an image file in `/home/gvanhorn/images`.
-Now you can create a json dataset file that has `localhost:8007/images/397133.jpg` in the `url` field for the image with id `397133`.
-As this technique makes all files in the directory `/home/gvanhorn` accessible, this should be used with caution.
+This starts a webserver on port 8007 that can serve files from the `dataset` directory.
+You can now access images via the browser by going to `localhost:8007/single/retract_from_shelf/stand/cam01_video01/cam01_video01_1.jpg`, where `cam01_video01_1.jpg` is an image file in `dataset/single/retract_from_shelf/stand/cam01_video01/`.

 # Editing an Image

 The edit tool is meant to be used by a "super user."
 It is a convenient tool to visualize and edit all annotations on an image.
 All changes will overwrite the annotations in the database.
-To edit a specific image, use the image id (which you specified in the dataset file that you loaded in the previous section) and go to the url `localhost:8008/edit_image/397133`, where the image id is `397133` in this case.
+To edit a specific image, use the image id (which you specified in the dataset file that you loaded in the previous section) and go to the url `localhost:8008/edit_image/<image_id>`, where the image id is `<image_id>` in this case.
 Make any modificaiton to the image that you need to and save the annotations.
 Note that when saving the annotations you directly overwrite the previous version of the annotations.

 We currently support editing the class labels, bounding boxes, and keypoints.
 Editing segmentations is not currently supported.